F-said/march-madness-predict/index.markdown

 My model contains no interesting upset predictions.
 In fact, I don't think anyone would particularly enjoy a tournemant that falls in-line with my model.

 The fun of "March Madness" is seeing underdogs such as 2018 Loyola accomplish that which all the "experts" deem as unlikely: beat lower-seeded teams.
-And not just accomplish that once, but enougth times to reach the Final Four.
+And not just accomplish that once, but enough times to reach the Final Four.

 <img src="images\fans.jpg" id="basketballpan">